Plumsail/orgchart-docs/source/javascript-framework/methods.rst

        -  jQuery element for the link.
 Click on the link will show the tooltip.

     *  -  **itemData**
        -  The object with properties from a data source.
 You can receive it from rendering events.
-Please find the description below at the beginning of the ‘Events’ section.
+Please find the description below at the beginning of the "Events" section.

 .. _expandNodeLevels: